MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 and I think we're good to go.

-Now let's save the file, and push it to Github.
+Now let's save the file, and push it to GitHub.
 I'm gonna add the change we've just made,

 ```shell